Brigadeiro Recipe (Brazilian Truffles)

 How to Make Brazilian Truffles

-Start to finish these Brigadeiros take less an hour to make, with no baking needed.
+From start to finish these Brigadeiros take less than an hour to make, with no baking needed.

 First, set a large pot over medium heat on the stovetop.
 Add the sweetened condensed milk, cocoa powder, butter, salt, and any flavor add-ins.
 Mix well.

-Stir constantly as you cook the fudge so the condensed milk doesn’t burn, about 12-18 minutes.
-The fudge will thicken from a thin brownie-like batter to a thick and fudgy dough-like texture.
-Once it’s very thick remove from the heat and turn off the stove.
+Stir constantly, with a spatula or wooden spoon, as you cook the fudge so the condensed milk doesn’t burn, about 12-18 minutes.
+Make sure to scrape the bottom of the pot and the sides of the pan as well.
+The fudge will thicken from a thin brownie-like batter consistency to a thick and fudgy dough-like texture.
+Once it’s very thick remove it from the heat and turn off the stove.

 Set the pot on a trivet or other heat-safe surface, and allow the fudge to cool and thicken until room temperature.

-Meanwhile, set out 45 mini cupcake liners on a rimmed baking sheet.
+Meanwhile, set out 45 mini cupcake liners/candy cups on a rimmed baking sheet.
 Pour the sprinkles into a shallow dish.